skx/Buffalo-220-NAS/README.md

 The `.xsh` script will boostrap the system, by unpackaging a binary-archive embedded within itself, and then executing it.

-To view the content you can run this:
+To view the contents of the archive you can run this:

     # dd if=lspro-bootstrap_1.2-7_arm.xsh bs=201 skip=1 2>/dev/null| tar zt
     bootstrap/